lmc2179/bayesian_bootstrap/README.md

 This README contains some examples, below.
 For the documentation of the package's API, see the [docs](http://htmlpreview.github.io/?https://github.com/lmc2179/bayesian_bootstrap/blob/master/docs/bootstrap_documentation.html).

 # Example: Estimating the mean
+Let's say that we observe some data points, and we wish to simulate the posterior distribution of their mean.

+The following code draws four data points from an exponential distribution:
 ```
 X = np.random.exponential(7, 4)
 ```
+Now, we are going to simulate draws from the posterior of the mean. `bayesian_bootstrap` includes a `mean` function in the `bootstrap` module that will do this for you.

+The code below performs the simulation and calculates the 95% highest density interval using 10,000 bootstrap replications.
+It also uses the wonderful
+`seaborn` library to visualize the histogram with a Kernel density estimate.

+Included for reference in the image is the same dataset used in a classical bootstrap, to illustrate the comparative smoothness of the bayesian version.
 ```
 from bayesian_bootstrap.bootstrap import mean
 posterior_samples = mean(X, 10000)